2022 FIBA Women's Basketball World Cup

-The 2022 FIBA Women's Basketball World Cup, the 19th edition of FIBA's premier international tournament for women's national basketball teams, was held in Sydney, Australia, between 22 September and 1 October 2022.
+The 2022 FIBA Women's Basketball World Cup, the 19th edition of the FIBA Women's World Championship, was held in Sydney, Australia, between 22 September and 1 October 2022.

 The United States were the three-time defending champion, and retained the title after a finals win over China in front of 15,895 spectators.
 The hosts Australia captured the bronze medal with a win against Canada.

 The tournament broke the record for spectators, with 145,519 people attending in total.

 Hosts selection

 Australia and Russia were the only two federations bidding for the tournament.
 The decision was made on 26 March 2020 during a video conference.

 Venues

 The tournament was played at two venues inside the Sydney Olympic Park.